ContriHUB/ContriHUB-24/README.md

     ```
 * To access admin panel, you need to be superuser.
 Follow [this](https://www.geeksforgeeks.org/how-to-create-superuser-in-django/) link for instructions.

+## Points to keep in mind

+* SMTP protocol will not work with proxy.
+Kindly use mobile data while requesting an assignment/ submitting PR link/ testing out email functionality.
+* Every python project will be following some linting rules - Flake8 in this case.
+Kindly run Flake8 tests before submitting your code.
+    To install Flake8, run this command:
+    ```
+    python<version> -m pip install flake8
+    ```

+    To run Flake8 tests on a file, run this command:
+    ```
+    flake8 path/to/your_code/main.py #check particular file
+    ```

+    or for an entire repository, run this command:
+    ```
+    flake8 path/to/your_project/ #check the entire project repo
+    ```

 # Maintainers

 - [Divyansh Upadhyay](https://github.com/DuP-491)